 HABITROL (nicotine) by Dr. Reddy's Laboratories is pharmacologic action nicotine, the chief alkaloid in tobacco products, binds stereo-selectively to nicotinic-cholinergic receptors at the autonomic ganglia, in the adrenal medulla, at neuromuscular junctions, and in the brain.
 First approved in 1991.

-HABITROL is a transdermal nicotine patch (extended-release film) approved in 1991 for smoking cessation and tobacco use disorder.
-It works by binding stereo-selectively to nicotinic-cholinergic receptors in the brain, autonomic ganglia, and adrenal medulla, producing stimulant effects at low doses and reward effects at high doses to reduce nicotine craving and withdrawal.
-The product is a first-line nicotine replacement therapy widely used as an adjunct to behavioral interventions.
+HABITROL is a transdermal nicotine replacement therapy indicated for smoking cessation.
+The drug works by binding to nicotinic-cholinergic receptors in the brain, autonomic ganglia, and adrenal medulla, producing stimulant effects at low doses and reward effects at high doses.
+Nicotine activates multiple neurohormonal pathways including dopamine and acetylcholine release, addressing both the pharmacologic and behavioral components of nicotine dependence.

 Pharmacologic Action Nicotine, the chief alkaloid in tobacco products, binds stereo-selectively to nicotinic-cholinergic receptors at the autonomic ganglia, in the adrenal medulla, at neuromuscular junctions, and in the brain.
 Two types of central nervous system effects are believed to be the basis…